aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

 |- .viperlightignore          - Viperlight scan ignore configuration  (accepts file, path, or line item).
 |- .viperlightrc              - Viperlight scan configuration.
 |- buildspec.yml              - main build specification for CodeBuild to perform builds and execute unit tests.
-|- CHANGELOG.md               - required for every solution to include changes based on version to auto-build release notes.
+|- CHANGELOG.md               - required for every Guidance to include changes based on version to auto-build release notes.
-|- CODE_OF_CONDUCT.md         - standardized open source file for all solutions.
+|- CODE_OF_CONDUCT.md         - standardized open source file for all Guidance.
-|- CONTRIBUTING.md            - standardized open source file for all solutions.
+|- CONTRIBUTING.md            - standardized open source file for all Guidance.
-|- LICENSE.txt                - required open source file for all solutions - should contain the Apache 2.0 license.
+|- LICENSE.txt                - required open source file for all Guidance - should contain the Apache 2.0 license.
-|- NOTICE.txt                 - required open source file for all solutions - should contain references to all 3rd party libraries.
+|- NOTICE.txt                 - required open source file for all Guidance - should contain references to all 3rd party libraries.
-|- README.md                  - required file for all solutions.
+|- README.md                  - required file for all Guidance.
 |- SECURITY.md                - detailed information about reporting security issues.
 ```